UKCloud/documentation/articles/managed-operations/man-ref-customer-prereqs.md

 - The `/etc/ssh/sshd_config` configuration file must be configured to allow SSH access for the patching user you created in the step above.

 - UKCloud will provide you with a public SSH key during the onboarding process.
 You'll need to append this key to the `authorized_keys` file, located at `~/.ssh/authorized_keys` within the home directory of the user you created in the step above.
-As part of the onboarding process, UKCloud is willing to perform this action as long as the above requirements are already met.
+As part of the onboarding process, UKCloud can perform this action as long as the above requirements are already met.

 #### Windows Server

 For UKCloud to correctly scan for and apply operating system patches, you must agree to enable and configure the Server Message Block (SMB) protocol by ensuring ports TCP/445 and TCP/139 are open on all virtual machines and associated operating systems opted-in to this service.
 Furthermore, there must be a bi-directional rule allowing port TCP/3121 on your edge appliance and operating system firewall.
 For further details, please see the vendor's documentation found [here](https://forums.ivanti.com/s/article/Agentless-Patch-Scanning-Prerequisites?language=en_US).

-Furthermore, you must create a patching user which is an administrator on the virtual machine and has access to the Control Panel.
-Finally, you must enable the "Remote Registry" service on all virtual machines and enable Filer and Print Sharing for all networks.
+Furthermore, you must create a patching user that is an administrator on the virtual machine and has access to the Control Panel.
+Finally, you must enable the Remote Registry service on all virtual machines and enable Filer and Print Sharing for all networks.

 ##### Domain joined